top of page

 7. Trust their soul’s journey

-8. Welcome all parts of your participants
+8. Welcome all parts of every participant

 9. Support their own intuition, knowledge, wisdom and agency